RenderKit/openvkl/doc/api.md

 temporallyUnstructuredIndices[i+1])$.
 Therefore `temporallyUnstructuredIndices`
-must have $x*y*z + 1$ values. `temporallyUnstructuredTimes` specifies the times corresponding to the sample values in each attribute's `data` array; the beginning and end times for each voxel must be zero and one, respectively.
+must have $x*y*z + 1$ values. `temporallyUnstructuredTimes` specifies the times corresponding to the sample values in each attribute's `data` array; the time values for each voxel must be between zero and one and strictly increasing:
+$t0 < t1 < ... < tN$.
+To return a value at sample time t, $t0 <= t <= tN$, Open VKL will interpolate linearly from the two nearest time steps.
+Time values outside this range are clamped $[t0, tN]$.

 The following additional parameters can be set both on `"structuredRegular"` volumes and their sampler objects.
 Sampler object parameters default to volume